EverlookSoftware/serverless-boilerplate/README.md

 npm run deploy:local
 ```

+It will take a few minutes, but this process will bundle your project locally, and sync the files to AWS for you.

+This will mimic your dev environment.

 ## Test your lambdas

 After your local deploy runs, the configuration for your lambda should be outputted.